sthewissen/Plugin.Maui.Crosswind/README.md

 The spacing utilities in Crosswind offer a consistent way to apply spacing in or around elements in your .NET MAUI application adhering to a 4 point grid system, ideal for your mobile apps.

 ### Margin classes
-Margin classes provide spacing around an element on all sides (`Margin` property).
+Margin classes provide spacing around an element on all sides.
 The values are defined using a scale ranging from 0 to 8, with each step representing an increment of `4dp`.
-These classes all target `View`.

 | Class | Effect |
 |---|---|